Stages of settling in

 Your journey to feeling settled

-Pre-arrival is filled with forethought and planning.
+Before arrival is filled with forethought and planning.
 People have different approaches to this stage.
-Some like to research in depth and have everything organised before they leave.
+Some like to do a lot of research and have everything organised before they leave.
 Others plan as they go.

 Whatever your style is, you need to be thinking through the differences as well as the expectations for your decision to live in another country.